13. Models of Computation

 13.1.4.
 Alternative Models

 The search for an abstract model of computation capable of dealing with a broader class of algorithms was an active research topic during the early $20^{th}$ century.
 Proposed candidates explored a wide variety of approaches and characteristics, and many have had lasting impact on the field of computer science.
-Examples include: Each of these models aimed to capture a broad set of practical algorithms, including those whose time and space requirements were unbounded functions of their input data.
+Examples include:- The lambda calculus of Alonso Church, simple model for functional programming languages;

 As new formalisms were proposed and compared, there was a clear need for a benchmark to determine their relative power as a general model of computation.
 What emerged as a standard measure of a model's power is the set of integer functions supported by that model: a model that could support addition and multiplication of arbitrary integers, for example, was more powerful than an alternative model that could add but not multiply.